 - 1 ½ cups Colby jack cheese

-- 3 Tbsp grated Parmesan cheese divided
+- 3 tablespoon grated Parmesan cheese divided

-- 1 Tbsp chopped parsley for garnishing
+- 1 tablespoon chopped parsley for garnishing

 - Preheat oven to 400°F. Spray a 13 x 9 inch baking dish with cooking spray.
 Set aside.